zompinc/efcore-extensions/README.md

 ### Last non null puzzle

+One problem window functions are solving is displaying last non-null values for a given column / expressions.
+The problem is described in Itzik Ben-Gan's [article](https://www.itprotoday.com/sql-server/last-non-null-puzzle).
+Below are 2 effective approaches of solving this issue.

+#### Binary approach

-A useful scenario which combines Window functions and binary database functions is the The Last non NULL Puzzle.
-It is described in Itzik Ben-Gan's [article](https://www.itprotoday.com/sql-server/last-non-null-puzzle).
-Solution 2 uses both binary functions and window functions.
+Solution 2 of the article above uses both binary functions and window functions.
 Here is how it can be combined using this library:

 ```cs
 // Relies on Max over binary.